koskath/arete2/course_content/ML/md_files/Lecture10/lecture_10_slide_9_recurrent-neural-networks-rnns.md

 # Slide 9 of Lecture 10 contains information about the Recurrent Neural Networks (RNNs).

-• Recurrent Computational Graph: RNN formalized as an unfolded computational graph.
-• An unfolded computational graph shows information flow through recurrent layer at every time instant in the sequence.
+Slide 9 explains that a recurrent computational graph formalizes an RNN as an unfolded graph so that the information flow through the recurrent layer at every time instant becomes explicit.

-A sequence of five-time steps: We will unfold recurrent neuron five-times across number of instants.​
-9
+Using a sequence of five time steps as an example, we unfold the recurrent neuron five times across the instants to illustrate how the same parameters operate repeatedly throughout the sequence.​